Building A Lithium Battery Pack From 18650 Cells

 Lithium-ion is currently the best battery chemistry humanity has.
-So, it's no surprise that you will find a lithium ion battery in your laptop, in your drone, in your power tools, and even in your medical devices.
+It is the perfect choice when looking to build a battery pack with 18650 cells.
+In fact, 18650 cells are used in so many applications.
+It may not come as a surprise that you will find a lithium-ion battery in your laptop, in your drone, in your power tools, and even in your medical devices.

-The most common type of lithium ion battery cell by far is the 18650.
+The most common type of lithium-ion battery cell by far is the 18650.
 Like all cylindrical battery cells, this one gets its name from having an 18mm diameter and 65mm height.
-So, as you would expect, an 18650 cell looks like a slightly larger AA battery.
+So, as you would expect, a 18650 cell looks like a slightly larger AA battery.